UniMath/agda-unimath/src/foundation/extended-perfect-images.lagda.md

 Assuming `g` and `f` are decidable embedding, then for every natural number `n : ℕ∞↑` and every element `a : A` it is decidable whether `a` is a perfect image of `g` relative to `f` after `n` iterations.
-In fact, the map `f` need only be propositionally decidable and π₀-trivial.
+In fact, the map `f` need only be propositionally decidable and have double negation dense equality.

 ```text
 module _